flame-engine/flame/doc/effects.md

 ### `RotateEffect.by`

 Rotates the target clockwise by the specified angle relative to its current orientation.
 The angle is in radians.
-For example, the following effect will rotate the target 90º clockwise:
+For example, the following effect will rotate the target 90º (=[tau]/4 in radians)
+clockwise:

 ```dart
 final effect = RotateEffect.by(tau/4, EffectController(2));